Hazardous waste planning fee

 - Federal dangerous wastes and TRI releases are multiplied by the rate (risk factor of 1).

-Read our new Interim Policy for the Hazardous Waste Planning Fee for more information about these risk factors.
+Read our Interim Policy for the Hazardous Waste Planning Fee for more information.

-What types of waste are not counted toward my fee?
+What types of waste are not counted toward the fee?

 - On-site recycled waste